 When I first began snowshoeing, I didn’t think gaiters were necessary.
-I thought that perhaps they could be useful, but not something I would go, say, 30 minutes out of my way to obtain.
-After a few wet sock incidents, however, I now feel extreme frustration when I forget to bring my gaiters with me.
+I thought that perhaps they could be useful, but not something I would go out of my way to obtain.
+However, after getting snow into my shoes on a few occasions, I now feel frustrated when I forget to bring my gaiters with me.

 Thus, gaiters have now become an essential part of my snowshoeing gear.
-They help to keep snow/debris out of my socks and shoes and keep the bottom of my pants dry while out on the trail.
+They help keep snow/debris out of my socks and boots and keep the bottom of my pants dry while out on the trail.

-Over the last nine months, I have tested the NAVAgaiter GTX in a variety of conditions, from a few inches to several feet of snow.
-Outside of snow, they are also useful in high grasses and backcountry terrain.
-During my test, I’ve noticed a few pros/cons of the NAVAgaiter.
+I have now owned these gaiters for over two years and have tested the NAVAgaiter GTX in various snow conditions.
+Even when not in snow, though, they are helpful in high grasses and backcountry terrain.
+During my test, I’ve noticed a few qualities of the NAVAgaiter.

 The NAVAgaiter has several advantages, including its durability, grip, and waterproof material.

 These gaiters are incredibly durable.
-After nearly a dozen uses, they still look like new.
+After more than two years, they still look like new.
 Ballistic nylon comprises the bottom half of the gaiter, which lessons the unfortunate event of punctures and tears.
 The top half of the gaiter is made using a three-layer GORE-TEX fabric.
 For those new to GORE-TEX, it’s an incredibly lightweight, breathable, and waterproof fabric.

 With that said, these gaiters are best, in my opinion, for early spring, fall, or winter outings.
 The same material that makes them durable (ballistic nylon) impacts their breathability in the late spring and summer.
 Kahtoola offers additional, more breathable gaiter options such as the INSTAgaiter or LEVAgaiter for warmer weather.

 Choosing a waterproof gaiter is imperative while snowshoeing.
 Nothing can ruin an outing faster than wet socks or pants.
-However, the NAVAgaiters are indeed waterproof, even when in several feet of snow.
-On my snowshoe outings, my socks remained dry, and luckily, I never needed the extra pair of socks in my daypack.
+Luckily, the NAVAgaiters are waterproof, even in several feet of snow.
+On my snowshoe outings, my socks remained dry, and I never needed the extra pair of socks in my daypack.
 Even when I kicked up snow from my snowshoes, I didn’t have any flakes seep into my footwear.

-Despite the excellent pros of this gaiter, there is one con that I found while using this gaiter on snowshoeing adventures: the in-step strap.
+Despite the excellent advantages of this gaiter, I found one flaw while using this gaiter on snowshoeing adventures: the in-step strap.